FongX777/hahow-heroes-api/README.md

 One of the difficulties I've met is the integration testing of the hahow service.
 Because I need to make familiar with the api without clear documentation.
-Fortunately, there is an API development tool called [Insomnia](https://insomnia.rest/) (like postman in different UI) to test the hahow services.
+Fortunately, there is an API development tool called [Insomnia](https://insomnia.rest/) (like postman in a different UI) to test the hahow services.
 Also, I have done some api testing using `nock` to make sure I did understand the behavior of the service.

 Second one is that I tend to over-design the system because I thought I had already known how to do.
-But I resisted that impluse, and instead, I used TDD ways to implement the server.
+But I resisted that impulse, and instead, I used TDD ways to implement the server.
 Not Until I finished a feature did I refactor the code into the way I desired.
 Therefore, I can finish the project in time.

 Third one is I thought there are still lots of improvement like refactoring the test cases, more tests against